$S^1$-equivariant local index and transverse index for non-compact symplectic manifolds: Introduction

 \section{Introduction}

-In \cite{Fujita-Furuta-Yoshida1} we gave a formulation of index theory of Dirac-type operator on open manifolds using torus fibration and the perturbation by Dirac-type operator along fibers.
-In \cite{Fujita-Furuta-Yoshida2} we gave a refinement of it for a family of torus bundles with some compatibility conditions.
-In \cite{Fujita-Furuta-Yoshida3} we used equivariant version of them to give a geometric proof of quantization conjecture for Hamiltonian torus action on closed symplectic manifolds.
+In \cite{Fujita-Furuta-Yoshida1}, Furuta, Yoshida and the author gave a formulation of index theory of Dirac-type operator on open manifolds using torus fibration and the perturbation by Dirac-type operator along fibers.
+In \cite{Fujita-Furuta-Yoshida2} a refinement of it for a family of torus bundles with some compatibility conditions was given.
+In \cite{Fujita-Furuta-Yoshida3} the authors used equivariant version of them to give a geometric proof of quantization conjecture for Hamiltonian torus action on closed symplectic manifolds.
 In this paper we give a formulation of $S^1$-equivariant index theory for non-compact symplectic manifold with Hamiltonian $S^1$-action based on the framework of \cite{Fujita-Furuta-Yoshida1}.
 The resulting index is a homomorphism from $R(S^1)$ to $\Z$, and if the manifold is closed, then the $S^1$-equivariant index coincides with the Riemann-Roch character as a functional on $R(S^1)$.

 We use a perturbation by the Dirac-type operator along $S^1$-orbits.
-On the other hand Braverman\cite{Braverman} gave an index theory on open manifolds based on a perturbation by the vector field induced from certain equivariant map, e.g., momentum map.
-His index theory realizes the index of transverse elliptic operators developed by Atiyah\cite{Atiyah1} and Paradan-Vergne\cite{ParadanVergne}.
+On the other hand Braverman~\cite{Braverman} gave an index theory on open manifolds based on a perturbation by the vector field induced from certain equivariant map, e.g., moment map.
+His index theory realizes the index of transverse elliptic operators developed by Atiyah~\cite{Atiyah1} and Paradan-Vergne~\cite{ParadanVergne}.
 Both our construction and Braverman's construction use perturbation by operators along the orbits, and hence, they have conceptual similarity.
 We show that they are equal for the proper moment map case.
 We also show that they have different nature.
 In fact we will give an example in this paper which shows the difference.

+Yoshida~\cite{Yoshida3} gave an expository article on the $S^1$-equivariant version of the index theory developed in \cite{Fujita-Furuta-Yoshida1, Fujita-Furuta-Yoshida2, Fujita-Furuta-Yoshida3}.
+The equivariant local index considered in \cite{Yoshida3} is a straightforward generalization for the equivariant setting.
+Then the index in \cite{Yoshida3} is a finite dimensional object.
+On the other hand the transverse index in \cite{Braverman}, \cite{ Ma-Zhang, Ma-Zhangarxiv}, \cite{Paradan2} and \cite{Vergne3} has infinite dimensional nature.
+In particular the index in \cite{Yoshida3} does not coincide with the transverse index.
+The equivariant index in the present paper is an another kind of generalization of \cite{Fujita-Furuta-Yoshida1} for the equivariant setting, which has an infinite dimensional nature.